couchbaselabs/node-ottoman/vuepress/guides/schema.md

 ```

 ::: warning
-**Refdoc Index** is not managed by couchbase but strictly by Ottoman and doesn't guarantee consistency if the keys that are a part of these indexes are updated by an external operation for example N1QL.
+**Refdoc Index** is not managed by Couchbase but strictly by Ottoman.
+It does not guarantee consistency if the keys that are a part of these indexes are updated by an external operation, like N1QL for example.

 **_Needs to be used with caution!!!_**
 :::